civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 Creating Contribution Pages
 -----------------------------
-This chapter describes setting up online contribution pages where visitors to your website can make contributions to your organisation.
+This section describes setting up online contribution pages where visitors to your website can make contributions to your organisation.
+CiviContribute is very flexible and includes many optional fields and features such as recurring contributions, pledges and personal campaign pages.
+These can make setting up contribution pages seem like a daunting task.
+It can be quite simple though as shown by the first two procedures.

-## A very simple contribution page
+## The simplest contribution page (Receipt sent only from payment processor.)
 1. Make sure you have a [payment processor configured](../contributions/payment-processors).
 2. Go to to **Contributions > New Contribution Page**.
-3. Enter the title for your website page.
+3. Enter the **title** for your website page.
-4. Select the appropriate financial type.
+4. Select the appropriate **financial type**.
 5. Click on **Continue**.
-6. On the next page leave everything as is except for ticking the **Allow Other Amounts** checkbox and setting minimum and/or maximum amounts if you want to.
+6. On the next page leave everything as is except for ticking the **Allow Other Amounts** checkbox and setting **minimum** and/or **maximum** amounts if you want to.
+7. Click on **Save and Done**.
-7. Follow the steps for your CMS to [publicise it on your website](#publicizing-your-contribution-page).
+8. Follow the steps for your CMS to [display this page on your website](#publicizing-your-contribution-page).

+## A very simple contribution page including receipt from your organisation
+1. Make sure you have a [payment processor configured](../contributions/payment-processors).
-Create a new contribution page by navigating to **Contributions > New Contribution Page** or **Contributions > Manage Contribution Pages** then click on **Add Contribution Page**.
+2. Go to to **Contributions > New Contribution Page**.
+3. Enter the **title** for your website page.
+4. Select the appropriate **financial type**.
+5. Click on **Continue**.
+6. On the next page leave everything as is except for ticking the **Allow Other Amounts** checkbox and setting **minimum** and/or **maximum** amounts if you want to.
+7. Click on **Save**.
+8. Select the **Receipt** tab.
+9. Enter the **title** for your Thank-you page.
+10. Tick **Email Receipt to Contributor**.
+11. Enter the FROM email address in **Receipt From Email**.
+12. Click on **Save and Done**.
+7. Follow the steps for your CMS to [display this page on your website](#publicizing-your-contribution-page).

+## Setting up a contribution page - full details.

 ![New Contribution Page](../img/civicontribute-new-contribution-page.png)